Alu

 Alu elements and post-transcriptional processing of transcripts.

 The majority of human genes include transposable Alu repetitive elements in their introns.
-These elements are bounded by AAAA and TTTT sequences, which allow both transposition among inrons and formation of hairpin loops.
-If these sequences accumulate mutations, they may wrongly signal transcriptional processing events, resulting in alternative splicing of exons, or altered polyadenylation, which may affect gene function.
+These elements are bounded by AAAA and TTTT sequences, which allow both transposition among introns and formation of hairpin loops.
+If these sequences accumulate mutations, they may wrongly signal transcriptional processing events, which can result in alternative splicing of exons and (or) altered polyadenylation, which may affect gene function.